TOAST-DOCS/Data-Query/en/console-user-guide.md

     * Schema name
         * Schema that has linked
 * Additional debug information can be output by adding the `--debug` option.
-* Catalog, schema value is the value for connection for which you want to run command, and you can run cli without entering it, and you can use Query below to check Catalog or Schema list.
+* Catalog, schema value is the value for connection for which you want to run command, and you can run CLI without entering it, and you can use Query below to check Catalog or Schema list.
     * show catalogs
     * show schemas
 * For more information, refer to the [Trino Guide](https://trino.io/docs/476/client/cli.html).